Last updated: May 29, 2026

 If you need dental help today

-- If you have Medicaid: Call your Heritage Health plan and ask for an urgent dental appointment and a ride if needed.
+- If you have Nebraska Medicaid: Call your Heritage Health plan and ask for urgent dental care, a dental home, and ride help if you need transportation.

-- If you do not have insurance: Call a community health center, a charitable clinic, or Nebraska 211 and ask for dental help near your ZIP code.
+- If you have no dental insurance: Call a community health center, a charitable clinic, or Nebraska 211 and ask for dental help near your ZIP code.

-- If pain is severe: Use our dental emergency steps before you wait days for a regular appointment.
+- If the pain is severe: Use our dental assistance guide for emergency steps while you wait for care.

 | Your situation | Start here | What to ask | Reality check |